stpalan/Introduction-to-R-by-Stefan-Palan/chapter1.md

 skills: 1
 ```

-In the exercise after this one, we will add another plot to our graph.
+We will soon add another plot to our graph.
 If we do so and again use a black, thin line, it will be hard to distinguish the two plots.
-So before we add another plot, let's make the sine wave a bit more distinctive by making it thicker and assigning it a color.
+So before we add another plot, let's make the sine wave a bit more distinctive by assigning it a color.

 `@instructions`
 R offers a number of different ways to specify colors.
 One of them is simply to use one of several pre-defined color names.
 By assigning a color to our line (in this case "red"), we can cause it to turn red.
 The relevant parameter in the `plot` function is `col`.

-Furthermore, we can specify the parameter `lwd` to assign a line width to our sine function plot to make it somewhat bolder and more distinctive.
-The default width is 1.
-How about setting it to 4 instead?

 `@hint`
-Using `col="blue"` makes the line turn blue, while `lwd=2` sets the line's width to 2.
-Can you now make the line red and width 4?
+Using `col="blue"` makes the line turn blue.
+Can you now make the line red?

 `@pre_exercise_code`
 ```{r}